unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 5 (1,800 XP)

 **_Earth Glide_**.
-The xorn can burrow through nonmagical, unworked earth and stone.
+The xorn can burrow through nontek, unworked earth and stone.
 While doing so, the xorn doesn’t disturb the material it moves through.

 **_Stone Camouflage_**.
 The xorn has advantage on Dexterity (Stealth) checks made to hide in rocky terrain.